 Agriculture

+Food security has been an issue for India over the years.
+Whenever governments have unnecessarily shackled agriculture they have created perverse incentives for farmers to leave the farm, thereby creating volatility in production, sometimes leading to the need for food imports.

+We believe India, with the world’s largest irrigated area and perhaps some of the most fertile lands in the world, can comfortably supply not only our domestic needs but become a major food exporter for all times to come.

-Indian governments have curbed farmers’ freedoms since independence.
+Sadly, Indian governments have curbed farmers’ freedoms since independence, leading to a low productivity agricultural environment.
 Strategies and policies calculated to turn the terms of trade against agriculture by recourse to bans on exports, dumping from abroad, restrictions on the movement, storage and processing of agricultural commodities, and coercive low agricultural prices have impoverished farmers, resulting in rural poverty, indebtedness and unemployment.
 Agriculture has became a losing vocation.
 The fact that the Aggregate Measurement of Support (AMS) was confirmed to be negative is substantial proof of the built-in animus against farmers.
 Farmers have got heavily indebted.

 The positive gains since independence i.e. food self-sufficiency, improved life expectancy, communications are all due to universal technological strides and have taken place in spite of government rather than because of it.The declining productivity of inputs, excessive ground water withdrawal, poor soil fertility, lack of incentives for using farm yard manure, conserving agro-biodiversity and other sustainable technologies are key challenges.
 There is almost no farm machinery which has electronic sensors or control systems.
 The result is lack of efficiency in using existing resources.
 Unlike China, the diffusion of green-houses has not picked up in India.